 Advertisement

 Spacing heat or smoke detectors can be quite confusing.
 Many factors must be considered, such as the ceiling type where you plan to install them (flat, smooth ceilings; joisted or beamed ceilings; sloping or shed ceilings), ceiling configuration and height, configuration of the contents of the space, ambient temperature, compartment ventilation and whether the area has high air velocity.
+Electrical contractors should avoid placing detectors directly in line with HVAC diffusers or high-velocity air streams to prevent delayed smoke or heat detection response.

 NFPA 72 provides the necessary information to properly install heat or smoke detectors.
 Remember that the requirement to install detectors is determined by the building, fire and life safety codes.
 NFPA 72 only tells us how to properly install (and test) them.
 Knowing this information will make the job easier.